newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/apply-for-shop-license.md

 callToActionLink: https://www.njconsumeraffairs.gov/cos/Pages/applications.aspx
 callToActionText: Apply for My Cosmetology Shop License
 required: true
-issuingAgency: New Jersey Board of Cosmetology and Hairstyling
+issuingAgency: New Jersey Division of Consumer Affairs Board of Cosmetology and Hairstyling
 ---
-New shops, relocated shops, or shops that have transferred ownership are required to obtain a license with the New Jersey Division of Consumer Affairs.
+New shops, relocated shops, or shops that have transferred ownership are required to obtain a license.
 Once you submit your application, it will be reviewed, and a site inspection will be conducted.

 ---